raynamharris/raynamharris.github.io/_posts/2019-11-03-sacnas_rtweet.md

 I think it’s fairly comprehensive.
-Then, I created two data frames, one with the total retweets (including quoted retweets) and one with retweets from outside UC Davis. *The columns are a little confusing, in my opinion, because `screen_name` refers to the person who retweets a tweet while `retweet_screen_name` refers to the person who wrote the original tweet.*
+Then, I created two data frames, one with the total retweets (including quoted retweets) and one with retweets from outside UC Davis. *The columns are a little confusing, in my opinion, because "screen_name" refers to the person who retweets a tweet while "retweet_screen_name" refers to the person who wrote the original tweet.*

 The total rows in each data frame are equivalent to the total retweets,